jahed/windows/docs/source/terminal/shells.md

 ## Command Prompt

-[Command Prompt](https://en.wikipedia.org/wiki/Cmd.exe) (`cmd.exe`) is the oldest and most common terminals in Windows and most of the documentation related to Windows will refer to using this.
+[Command Prompt](https://en.wikipedia.org/wiki/Cmd.exe) (`cmd.exe`) is the oldest and most common shell in Windows.
+Most of the documentation related to Windows will refer to using this.
 My advice is to avoid it completely since as far as I can tell, Powershell does everything it can do, and more.

 ## Powershell